AhmadMHawwash/forge/overlays/zero-trust.md

 ## ITERATION TRIGGERS

-**Always iterate when:**
-- Something "works" but feels incomplete
-- Edge cases haven't been thoroughly tested
-- The solution addresses symptoms but not root causes
-- Requirements were interpreted narrowly
-- Feedback reveals gaps in understanding
-- The implementation feels rushed or hacky
-- User testing reveals unexpected behavior

 **Red flags that mean you're not done:**
-- "It works on my machine"
+- "It works on my machine" / "Good enough for now"
-- "It handles the happy path"
+- Only tested happy path scenarios
-- "Good enough for now"
-- "We can fix that later"
-- "The user probably won't do that"
-- "It meets the minimum requirements"
+- Edge cases haven't been considered
+- Implementation feels rushed or hacky

 ## REFINEMENT PROCESS

-**After each implementation attempt:**
+**After each attempt:**
 1. **Reality Check**: Does this actually solve the problem?
-2. **Edge Case Hunt**: What scenarios break this solution?
+2. **Edge Cases**: What scenarios break this?
-3. **User Perspective**: How will real users experience this?
+3. **User Test**: How will real users experience this?
-4. **Requirements Review**: Are we missing anything from the original ask?
-5. **Quality Assessment**: Is this the quality we'd want to use ourselves?

-**Questions to ask before claiming "done":**
-- What happens when this gets real user traffic?
-- What edge cases haven't been considered?
-- How would this break under stress?
-- What would make this solution even better?
-- Are there any "quick fixes" that need proper solutions?
-- What would a user think of this implementation?

-## ITERATION STRATEGIES

-**Incremental Improvement:**
-- Start with basic functionality, then enhance
-- Add one improvement per iteration
-- Test each change thoroughly before the next
-- Document what was learned in each iteration

-**Feedback-Driven Refinement:**
-- Actively seek feedback after each iteration
-- Test with real or realistic data
-- Get input from different perspectives
-- Use feedback to guide the next iteration

-**Requirements Re-examination:**
-- Revisit original requirements after each iteration
-- Look for implied or unstated needs
-- Consider broader context beyond immediate ask
-- Think about long-term implications
+4. **Quality Check**: Would I be proud to show this?

 ## QUALITY GATES

 **Don't stop until:**
-- ✅ All stated requirements are fully met
+- ✅ All requirements are fully met
-- ✅ Common edge cases are handled gracefully
+- ✅ Edge cases are handled gracefully
-- ✅ The solution works with realistic data
+- ✅ Works with realistic data
-- ✅ Error scenarios are properly managed
+- ✅ Error scenarios are managed
-- ✅ The implementation is maintainable
-- ✅ You'd be proud to show this to others
+- ✅ You'd be proud to demo this
-- ✅ It solves the real problem, not just symptoms

-**Warning signs you stopped too early:**
-- ❌ Only tested happy path scenarios
-- ❌ Used placeholder or dummy data
-- ❌ Ignored error handling
-- ❌ Skipped edge case testing
-- ❌ Made assumptions about user behavior
-- ❌ Left TODO comments in production code

-## ITERATION COMMUNICATION

-**When presenting iterations:**
-- "Here's version N, and here's what I learned"
-- "This works for X scenarios, but I need to handle Y"
-- "I've implemented the core functionality, now refining for Z"
-- "This iteration addresses [specific feedback], next I'll tackle [next issue]"

-**When receiving feedback:**
-- Treat all feedback as valuable input for the next iteration
-- Ask clarifying questions to understand the real need
-- Don't defend the current implementation - focus on improving it
-- Thank reviewers for helping make the solution better

 ## BALANCE WITH PRAGMATISM

-**Know when to iterate vs ship:**
-- Ship when core value is delivered and major risks are handled
+- Ship when core value is delivered and risks are handled
-- Continue iterating on user experience and edge cases
-- Prioritize iterations based on user impact
-- Document known limitations for future iterations

-**Avoid infinite loops:**
-- Set clear criteria for "good enough" for each phase
-- Time-box iteration cycles
+- Time-box iteration cycles to avoid infinite loops
-- Focus iterations on the most important improvements
+- Focus on the most impactful improvements first
-- Communicate progress and learning from each iteration